Ghost-D18/HomeBridge-Plugin-D-Link-DSP-W215/README.md

 This **Homebridge D-Link Plugin** enable you to integrate D-Link smart plug DSP W215 with Homebridge, enabling it to be controlled and monitoring its status.
 You can turn the smart plug on and off and check the status.
 The base of this plugin was given by this great guy @Garfonso: https://github.com/Garfonso/dlinkWebSocketClient.
 For configuration, problem or more details go to his git.
-The plugin use the telnet to get the token periodically in auto mode and because of an error, every time a specific token invalid error occur, the code try to get again the token.I n fact you will see a lot of message in the consol, every time need to update the status of the plug.
-In some cases when other type of error, instead of block the plugin, and so the plug isn't more accessible, the code restart whole Homebridge, like when you save the JSON config.
+The plugin use the telnet to get the token periodically in auto mode and because of an error, every time a specific token invalid error occur, the code try to get again the token.
+In fact you will see a lot of message in the consol, every time need to update the status of the plug.
+In some cases when other type of error occur, instead of blocking the plugin and so the plug isn't more accessible, the code restart whole Homebridge, like when you save the JSON config.

 ## Configuration sample
 When you install the plugin, you have to manually write the config piece.